 Armand Bayou Nature Center

 Perfect for family travelers, the Armand Bayou Nature Center has nature trails, lots of different animals and habitats to check out, as well as fishing and canoeing opportunities.
-This is perfect for nature loving travelers!
+If you are looking for things to do in Houston this weekend, you should consider the Armand Bayou Nature Center as this is perfect for nature-loving travelers!

 The Houston Zoo

-Like most things to do in Houston with kids, this zoo is packed with exciting things to do and see.
+Like most things to do with kids in Houston, this zoo is packed with exciting things to do and see.
 As a traveling mom of two little girls, I’ve been to a lot of zoos, aquariums, nature centers, etc. I have to say Houston Zoo is one of the best.
 The highlights for us were the sea lion habitat and the elephant habitat.
 Little ones will love watching the sea lions swim around beneath them.
 You can also watch the elephants take a swim right in front of you!

 Battleship Texas State Historic Site